Curtis Keaton

-Curtis Isaiah Keaton (born October 18, 1976) is an American former professional football running back in the National Football League (NFL).
-He was selected by the Cincinnati Bengals in the fourth round of the 2001 NFL draft and also played for the New Orleans Saints.
+Curtis Isaiah Keaton (born October 18, 1976) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Cincinnati Bengals in the fourth round of the 2000 NFL draft and also played for the New Orleans Saints.
 He played college football for the James Madison Dukes and West Virginia Mountaineers.
 He attended Beechcroft High School in Columbus, Ohio.